 The conventional wisdom has been that charter school parents are too busy with jobs and life, and not politically engaged.
-While researching this article, author Richard Whitmire came to visit Great Hearts Monte Vista, BASIS San Antonio, and BASIS San Antonio North; he saw that we are politically engaged and ready to advocate for our schools.
+While researching this article, author Richard Whitmire came to visit charter schools in San Antonio, particularly Great Hearts Monte Vista, BASIS San Antonio, and BASIS San Antonio North; he saw that we are politically engaged and ready to advocate for our charter schools in San Antonio.

-My tips for being a politically-engaged charter school parent:
+My tips for being a politically-engaged parent for charter schools in San Antonio:

 - Register to vote and vote, especially in the primaries.

 - Learn about education policy by following the George W. Brackenridge Foundation on Facebook and Twitter, and attend a “Charters 101” session (as mentioned in the article).